 Since then, Blogging in ENGLISH has evolved and become Better COMMUNICATION in the 21st Century™.
 The biggest difference is the customized comment and reply writing software, and customized evaluation and assessment software – both developed for and used exclusively on Better COMMUNICATION in the 21st Century™.
 Also, WORLITOP™ hosts five additional course platforms taught at five universities in Japan:

 - American Politics & POP CULTURE (Waseda University)

-- Better COMMUNICATION in Social Media™ (Bunkyo University and Daito Bunka University)
+- Better COMMUNICATION in the 21st Century™ (Bunkyo University and Daito Bunka University)

 - Change your LIFE & Maybe the WORLD (Waseda University)